Shodo (Japanese Calligraphy)

 ← Return

-These courses in Japanese calligraphy (Shodo) will consist of self-study, instructor-student dialogue, and instructor demonstration.
+These online courses will consist of at-home practice, instructor-student dialogue, and instructor demonstration.
 Courses for beginners and those with previous experience are offered.
-The Fall courses will be online only.

 All Courses